robertominini/Watch-your-words/index.md

 ### Unique words
 This is yet another diversity metric that we implemented from scratch.
 Given a certain window of words taken into consideration, for instance 1000 words, how many unique words does the person use?
 This measure gives a rough estimate of the lexical diversity of the speaker.

-### CEFR Level
-Finally, thanks to the help of an API, we managed also to estimate the English level of the speaker (CEFR Level) in a scale from A1 to B2.
-The metric for the CEFR level is computed by analyzing the level of each word used in a text.
-The same word might also have different levels based on how it is used.
-For example, hunt as a verb for killing animals is B1, hunt as a verb for searching someone or something is B2, while hunt as a noun is C2.
-In this case, we consider each word for the lowest level (in the case of the example, B1).
-Once the level of each word is determined, this information is aggregated and used to produce the final estimate of the language level of the text.
-The computation takes into account around 30 different metrics, metrics such as:

-* Statistics/Syllables
-* Lexical diversity
-* Lexical Sophistication: English Vocabulary Profile (incl. % of words at each level)
-* Lexical Sophistication: British National Corpus
-* Lexical Sophistication: Corpus of Contemporary American English
-* Lexical Sophistication: Academic Word List
-* Metadiscourse markers

 ## An initial text comparison: victory speeches